rspamd/rspamd.com/doc/modules/rbl.md

 - `whitelist_exception`: (for whitelists) - symbols named as parameters for this setting will not be used for neutralising blacklists (set this multiple times to add multiple exceptions).

-# SURBL module
+## URL rules

-From version 2.0, both `EMAILS` and `SURBL` modules are deprecated in honor of the rules for RBL module.
+From version 2.0, both `Emails` and `SURBL` modules are deprecated in honor of the rules for RBL module.
 Old rules are automatically converted by Rspamd on start.
-If you have your custom rules in either `SURBL` or `EMAILS` module then they are converted in a way to have priority over RBL modules to allow smooth migration.
-However, the new rules should be written for RBL module only as `SURBL` and `EMAILS` modules transition phase will not last forever.
+If you have your custom rules in either `SURBL` or `Emails` module then they are converted in a way to have priority over RBL modules to allow smooth migration.
+However, the new rules should be written for RBL module only as `SURBL` and `Emails` modules transition phase will not last forever.

-`SURBL` performs scanning of URLs found in messages against a list of known DNS lists.
-It can add different symbols depending on the DNS replies from a specific DNS URL list.
+`SURBL` module was previously responsible for scanning of URLs found in messages against a list of known RBLs.
+However, these functions are now transferred to this module.

-## Module configuration
+## URL rules configuration

-The default configuration defines several public URL lists.
+By default, Rspamd defines a set of URL lists in the configuration.
 However, their terms of usage normally disallows commercial or very extensive usage without purchasing a specific sort of license.

 Nonetheless, they can be used by personal services or low volume requests free of charge.

+Here are the default lists specified:

 ~~~ucl
 # local.d/rbl.conf